Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

 Faculty of Engineering, University of Auckland, 20 Symonds Street

-Te Pou Herenga Tangata is the mauri or life essence and the kaitiaki (guardian) of Te Herenga Mātai Pūkaha, the Faculty of Engineering at the University of Auckland.
+Te Pou Herenga Tangata is the mauri or life essence and the kaitiaki (guardian) of Te Herenga Mātai Pūkaha, the Faculty of Engineering.
 It is a symbol of the connection to the whenua and the people - to those who are here and those who are yet to come.

-The name was gifted by Ngāti Whātua Ōrākei at the official opening, representing the notion that everyone is welcome and brings with them their histories, knowledge, and creativity.
-Some of the values that the pou represents are whakawhanaungatanga (establishing relationships), kaitiakitanga (guardianship) of people and mātauranga (knowledge), creativity, innovation, diversity and collective wisdom.
+The name was gifted by Ngāti Whātua Ōrākei to welcome everyone.
+Values that the pou (pillar of support) represents are whakawhanaungatanga (establishing relationships), kaitiakitanga (guardianship) of people and mātauranga (knowledge), creativity, innovation, diversity and collective wisdom.

 7.